Nasee-t/Nasee-t/README.md

 ## Full Stack & Machine Learning Developer

-I build end-to-end web applications and explore machine learning to add intelligent features to real-world products.
+Curious by nature and always exploring how things work under the hood.
+I’m currently building end-to-end web applications and experimenting with machine learning to bring intelligent features to real-world products.

----

 ## 🛠️ Tech Stack
 <h4>Languages:</h4>